|

 Ways to Prevent Loneliness

-In order to combat loneliness as a stay-at-home dad, it might require some out-of-the-box thinking.
-Things like participating in local parenting groups or events can be a great way to connect with other parents and to help break up the monotony of the daily routine.
+To combat loneliness as a stay-at-home dad, it may require some out-of-the-box thinking.
+Participating in local parenting groups or events can be a great way to connect with other parents and help break up the monotony of daily routines.

 If these aren’t available, consider starting your own.
 Online platforms can be an excellent place to connect with others and share experiences.

-It’s wonderful to see how in Ensenada, when we opt out of going to church on a Saturday we will instead Volunteer at a shelter and donate our time and finances to a greater cause.
+It’s wonderful to see how, in Ensenada, when we opt out of going to church on a Saturday, we will instead volunteer at a shelter and donate our time to provide financial and manual support to a greater cause.

-Providing your time, food supplies, clothing, books and so many more to the less fortunate is a reasonable way to meet new folks and also put you in a mind of gratitude, contributing to different communities.
+Volunteering time, food supplies, clothing, books, and so much more to the less fortunate is a reasonable way to meet new folks and also put you in a mental state of gratitude, contributing to different communities.

 Spending time on a cause is a great way to introduce your kids to helping others without reciprocation.
 With the little ones in tow, a lesson is always to be learned.
 This act of good provides a sense of accomplishment and purpose, combating feelings of loneliness.